Finding support for Raynaud’s Disease? Connect with people like you.

 Visit Raynaud’s Disease Patients Community.

-LivingWithRaynaudsDisease.org is a virtual peer-to-peer community intended to be a safe place for patients and family members as young as age 12, to visit for information, discussion, venting and mutual support.
-Members come from many backgrounds.
+LivingWithRaynaudsDisease.org is a virtual peer-to-peer community created for patients and family members as young as 12.
+It offers a safe space for information, discussion, venting, and mutual support.Members come from many backgrounds.
 Some have a strong religious faith, and others no faith; some are children and others adults, rich and poor, graduate educated or taught by life.
 Our common denominators are that we share a life journey, and we try to help each other.

 How is Ben’s Friends Different from Social Media and Other Support Sites?